 Thanks to the wild garden, there is a bounty of uncultivated greens.
-Baby Akka, who manages our home and garden, is a veritable encyclopaedia on these plants and their uses.
+Baby Akka, who manages our home and garden, is a veritable encyclopedia on these plants and their uses.
 A full-time farmer until 15 years ago, she moved to the city after being widowed.
-Her knowledge and fascination with these greens humbles me.
+Her knowledge and fascination with these greens humble me.
 The first time I had a cough she quickly went to the garden, plucked a few leaves from a thorny creeper and told me to make rasam with it.
 It was the tuduvalai plant (climbing brinjal) that is traditionally used for curing cough and asthma.

 My interest in these uncultivated food plants grew after the drought last summer.
 The scanty garden dried up as the summer progressed.
-However I noticed that our Ceylon keerai (waterleaf plant) survived and continued to flourish.
+However, I noticed that our Ceylon keerai (waterleaf plant) survived and continued to flourish.
 With its succulent leaves and pretty pink flowers; it grew wild between flagstones, under the bamboo trees… everywhere.
 Other than the small quantity I use to make a delicious dal, the rest I am forced to compost as nobody seems to want it.
-What a waste of a wonderful food, full of vitamin C, E, calcium, fibre, potassium and many other elements, making it a nutritional powerhouse.
+What a waste of a wonderful food, full of vitamin C, E, calcium, fiber, potassium, and many other elements, making it a nutritional powerhouse.

 Another discovery that I have eaten and relished but not dared prepare is the pirandai keerai (Veldt grape) high on medicinal properties; again Baby Akka is my guide to it.
 With its exotic, succulent, squarish stem and beautiful leaves, it grows lustily wrapping its tendrils around every other plant nearby.
 The tender stem is great to prepare thuviyal .
-It has to be sautéed in oil and used along with tamarind, as otherwise it can cause itchiness in the throat.
+It has to be sautéed in oil and used along with tamarind, as otherwise, it can cause itchiness in the throat.

 It is not that I am a complete convert to eating these keerais.
 I am very much the spoilt urbanite who likes the sweetness of palak, and enjoys the ease of cooking vegetables that don’t require attention and skill from me.
 However, the more I see micro-nutrient deficiencies among us, I learn that the best diet is what our ancestors ate.